Christian Apologetics and Research Ministry: Organization

 In November 1995, Matthew Slick compiled his sermons and notes together onto computer, and created a website for the Christian Research Ministry.
 By 2000, Slick said that his website was receiving 14,000 visits per week.
 He created a Christian Apologetics Notebook presentation in a three-ring-binder format, which offered material from the website in a printed medium.
 Slick says he has sold over 3,000 copies of the Christian Apologetics Notebook.
 He also compiled the website material for sale in CD-ROM format.

-CARM offers several online dictionaries, including a theological dictionary compiled by Matt Slick and others, in addition to discussion forums.
+CARM offers several online dictionaries, including a theological dictionary compiled by Matt Slick and others.
 The organization's stated motivation is "to equip Christians with good information on doctrine".
 In 2004, CARM made available a free resource called the Dictionary of Theology for the Palm OS system.
 The website also provides Protestants with pre-formatted "cut-and-paste" arguments to use in online forums with atheists, relativists, Muslims, Mormons, Jehovah's Witnesses, Catholics and members of other groups.